SATXtoday City Guide Play Banner

 Backyard on Broadway, 2411 Broadway

-Since 2018, this spot offers a large selection of beer, pizza, live music, TVs, and a kid’s play area.
+Since 2018, this spot has offered a large selection of beer, pizza, live music, TVs, and a kids’ play area.
 Pro tip: It’s kid-friendly until 9 p.m.

 Friendly Spot, 943 S. Alamo St.

-This friendly Southtown Ice House is a great outdoor venue to watch sports on the big screen, complete with a kids play area, full bar with beer + cocktails, and a food menu.
+This friendly Southtown Ice House is a great outdoor venue to watch sports on the big screen — complete with a kids’ play area, full bar with beer and cocktails, as well as a food menu.

 Pigpen, 106 Pershing Ave.

-After reopening at the end of 2022, this brunch spot located in Alamo Heights is the perfect place for you and the kids to hang out.
+This Alamo Heights brunch spot reopened at the end of 2022 and is the perfect place for you and the kids to hang out.
+Just check out the outdoor space.

 Texas Dog Co., 4302 Hyatt Place Dr.

-Opened this past spring, the Northside dog park + beer garden is also kid friendly.
-As the adults play in their volleyball league, the kids can enjoy the play area.
+You read that right.
+Even the furry friends can join in on this family outing.
+As the adults compete in their volleyball league at the Northside dog park and beer garden, the kids can enjoy the play area.
 Don’t forget to grab tacos from El Mitote.

 Educational activities